errsole/errsole.js/docs/sqlite-storage.md

 ### 4. Configure NGINX

-If your app is behind an NGINX reverse proxy, you can configure access to the Errsole Web Dashboard by adding the following lines to your NGINX configuration file:
+If your app is behind NGINX, you can configure access to the Errsole Web Dashboard by adding the following lines to your NGINX configuration file:

 ```
 location = /your-app-name/logs {